sensoworks/docs/docs/edge/fog-getting-started-guide.md

     "_comment_0": "Parameters to generate a sinusoidal signal + a random.", "_comment_1": "f(t) = amplitute * sin((2 * pi / period_in_seconds)(t - phase_shift)) + vertical_shift",
-    "_comment_2": "Default: In 60 seconds, the signal will go from -3 to 7",
+    "_comment_2": "Default: In 60 seconds, the signal will oscillate from -3 to 7",

     "amplitude": 5,
     "phase_shift": 0,